 Philosophy majors explore intellectual, political, and social theories about human existence and interaction.
 Studying philosophy builds critical thinking, writing, and communication skills.
 By learning to analyze and solve problems, philosophy majors can succeed in business, education, and technology careers.

 This guide provides information about philosophy careers and degrees.

 Philosophy degrees introduce students to timeless questions.
 Philosophy analyzes human existence, social interactions, and political practices.
 Philosophy programs also train learners to form cogent arguments, write persuasively, and practice inductive and deductive reasoning.

 Philosophy majors read the works of ancient and modern philosophers, learn about ethics and metaphysics, and focus on tools and techniques of logical thought.
 These programs prepare graduates for careers in law, teaching, and theology.

 The breadth of knowledge and skills that learners gain while studying philosophy allows them to pursue diverse careers, including as lawyers, engineers, and project managers.
 The following table illustrates salary potential for these careers based on experience.

-Skills Gained in a Philosophy Program
+Skills Gained With a Philosophy Degree

 - Information Management